Omaha System Overview

 - Consists of three relational, reliable, and valid components designed to be used together:

-- Is a research-based, comprehensive, standardized taxonomy that exists in the public domain.
+- Is a research-based, comprehensive, standardized taxonomy or classification that exists in the public domain.
 It is designed to enhance practice, documentation, and information management.
 It is intended for use across the continuum of care for individuals, families, and communities who represent all ages, geographic locations, medical diagnoses, socio-economic ranges, spiritual beliefs, ethnicity, and cultural values.

 - Has terms that are arranged in a hierarchy (i.e. from general to specific), and are intended to be easily understood by health care professionals and the general public.
 It provides a structure to document client needs and strengths, describe multidisciplinary practitioner interventions, and measure client outcomes in a simple and user-friendly, yet comprehensive, manner.